 Intel-Based Chromebooks in Education

 What happens when next-generation Chromebooks are placed in the hands of students and teachers?
-Several ed tech experts will talk about ways Chromebooks are being used in the classroom for everything from online assessment to blended learning practices and offer advice on selecting the right Chromebook device for your school.
+In this webinar, you will hear two districts talk about ways Chromebooks are being used in the classroom for everything from online assessment to blended learning practices and offer advice on selecting the right Chromebook device for your school.

 Brought to you by: